 Calagheros decided to take action and after reaching out to McDonald’s Canada and hearing nothing in response she fired off a press release.
 That got some attention.

-This morning, Calogheros, as well as, John McAvity, executive director and CEO of the Canadian Museum Association, received calls from a marketing vice president at McDonald’s Canada apologizing for the ads and informing them that the ads were immediately cancelled.
+On Thursday, January 18, Calogheros, as well as, John McAvity, executive director and CEO of the Canadian Museum Association, received calls from a marketing vice president at McDonald’s Canada apologizing for the ads and informing them that the ads were immediately cancelled.

 Fast noted that, “BCMA members mobilized quickly yesterday, many contacting their local media outlets and McDonald's Canada directly to express their displeasure and explain why the ad offended them.
 McDonald's Canada has heard their voices.
 While the BCMA understands that there was no intention to denigrate or cause harm to BC museums, the ad campaign painted museums and their staff in a negative light and offended many across the province.